PAYROLL

 Is payroll a business liability or an expense?

-In simplest terms, expenses are the costs your business incurs by operating, while liabilities are amounts that your business owes (see: accounts payable).
+Simply put, expenses are the necessary costs incurred by operating your business, while liabilities are amounts that your business owes (see: accounts payable).

 In practice, you should treat gross wages as expenses.
 This is the amount that your business must remove from its accounts to pay your workers.

-Within this gross expense, however, businesses have liabilities.
+Within this gross expense, however, are liabilities.
 Some, such as National Insurance, are payments removed from a worker’s wages and sent to the government.
 Others, like the wages themselves, are owed to the workers.

 Even if you’ve transferred the money out of your business’s account, the amount remains a liability until it is paid.
 That is, until it reaches its proper recipient’s account.

-Payroll, then, is an expense at the end of each accounting period.
-Until it is paid, it is a liability.
+In essence, payroll is an expense at the end of each accounting period.
+Until payroll is paid, it’s a liability.

 Types of payroll accounting entries

 When recording payroll, it’s important to keep clear and consistent records, which come in three forms.
-Crucially, you need to make sure that you’re entering data as you go - don’t just leave it to the end of the accounting period!
+Crucially, you need to make sure that you’re entering data as you go.

 There are three types of payroll accounting entries: initial recordings, accrued wages and manual payments.

-• Initial recordings - Also known as originating entries, initial recordings are the type of entry you’ll deal with most often.
-This is because they’re exactly what they sound like: the first record of every transaction.
-They should include the gross wages earned by your employees, all withholdings from those wages and any employer taxes you owe on those wages.
+• Initial recordings: Also known as originating entries, initial recordings are the first record of every transaction.
+They should include the gross wages earned by your employees, all withholdings from those wages, and any employer taxes you owe on those wages.

-• Accrued wages - Accrued wages are recorded at the end of each period of accounting, and show the amount of wages you owe to employees that haven’t yet been paid.
-These are liabilities, not expenses - a distinction we’ll get into below.
+• Accrued wages: Accrued wages are recorded at the end of each period of accounting, and show the amount of wages you owe to employees that haven’t yet been paid.
+These are liabilities, not expenses.

-• Manual payments - Finally, manual payments are used to keep track of any adjustments you have to make outside your usual accounting periods.
-If an employee stops working for you, for instance, or you have to make any unplanned payments, these would be recorded as manual payments.
+• Manual payments: Manual payments are used to keep track of any adjustments you have to make outside your usual accounting periods.
+If an employee stops working for you, or you have to make any unplanned payments, these would be recorded as manual payments.

 • P60s (given to employees working for you on the last day of the tax year)